How SciDAP works?

 5

-A biologist goes to SciDAP, logs into their lab account, and creates an experiment.
+A biologist goes to SciDAP.com, logs into their lab account, and creates an experiment.

 Next, the biologist selects files for analysis.
-Satellite downloads raw data files (fastq) from a sequencing facility or NCBI.
+The satellite downloads raw data files (fastq) from a sequencing facility or NCBI.
 After the download is complete, the satellite will analyze the data using reproducible CWL pipelines.

 After processing is complete, researchers can view the results of the analysis in the interface provided by SciDAP.
 Actual data are loaded directly from the satellite.

 A biologist and a satellite can be on the same network.
-This way the data never leave user’s organization.
+This way the data never have to leave a user’s organization.
 SciDAP instructs the satellite how to process the data but has no access to them.

 Scroll Down to learn the Processmouse